fellowfriend01/Artemis_Group_Project/README.md

 connects the function calls, and stitches them together.
 The Linker saves that final combined program using the name provided after the -o flag (in our case TreasureHunt).

+To run your compiled code, simply enter ./TreasureHunt

 Team Roles:
 Each person was assigned a file to complete.
 This included the Clue.cpp (Shruti), Clue.h (Tanvi), Map.txt (Bhavini), TreasureHunt.cpp (Jeslyn), TreasureHunt.h (Hana), clues.txt (Noah), main.cpp (Thomas).
 Because some parts of the code were easier than others (ie. clues.txt and main.cpp), these